mchaov/algorithm-playground/README.md

 ## Shore's algorithm

 Bruteforce implementation of [Shore's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm).
-I obvously don't understand quantum computers ... nor have one.
+I obvously don't understand quantum computers ... nor I have one.

-It was amusing to implement this bruteforce.
+It was amusing to implement this in bruteforce approach.
 The math behind it is very elegant.

 ## Sort